-[0044] The compositions of the disclosure comprise a nanoconjugate.
+[0037] The compositions of the disclosure comprise a nanoconjugate.
 A nanoconjugate comprises a nanoparticle that is, in certain aspects, hollow.
 Nanoconjugates further comprise, in various embodiments, a biomolecule.
 As used herein, a "biomolecule" is understood to include a polynucleotide, peptide, polypeptide, small molecule, therapeutic agent, contrast agent, and a combination thereof.
 In various aspects of the nanoconjugate, all of the biomolecules are identical, or in the alternative, at least two biomolecules are different.

-[0045] The nanoconjugates of the disclosure are not polymer-based nanoconjugates.
+[0038] The nanoconjugates of the disclosure are not polymer-based nanoconjugates.
 Thus, nanoconjugates comprising, for example, polyethylene glycol (PEG)-coated hexadecylcyanoarcylate nanospheres; poly(butylcyanoacrylate) nanoparticles; poly(butylcyanoacrylate) nanoparticles coated with polysorbate 80; lipid nanoparticles; lipid nanoparticles consisting of emulsions of solidified oil nanodroplets loaded with, for example, iron oxide; or a nanogel consisting of cross-linked PEG and polyethylenimine are not contemplated aspects or embodiments of this disclosure.

-[0046] The disclosure provides nanoconjugates that, in various embodiments, have a mass that is at least about 400, about 600, about 800, about 1000, about 1200 or more Daltons.
-In further embodiments, the nanoconjugate has a mass that is at least about 1, about 2, about 3, about 5, about 10, about 20, about 30, about 40, about 50, about 60, about 70, about 80, about 90, about 100, about 200, about 500, about 700, about 900 or more kilodaltons.
+[0039] The disclosure provides nanoconjugates that have a mass that is at least about 1000, or about 1200 or more Daltons.
+In some embodiments, the nanoconjugate has a mass that is at least about 2, about 3, about 5, about 10, about 20, about 30, about 40, about 50, about 60, about 70, about 80, about 90, about 100, about 200, about 500, about 700, about 900 or more kilodaltons.
 As used herein, the mass of a nanoconjugate is understood to include the mass of a nanoparticle (if present) plus the mass of any biomolecules and/or therapeutic agent(s) that are associated with the nanoparticle.